 The unpredictable clock market

-Unfortunately, in this unpredictable market it is almost impossible to determine the value of a clock.
-What you think your clock may be worth may not align with what the experts say and what others are willing to pay.
+Unfortunately, in this unpredictable market, it is almost impossible to determine the value of a clock.
+What you think your clock may be worth today may not align with what the experts say and what others are willing to pay.
 What has value today may not have value tomorrow.
 Many factors influence the buying and selling of clocks and the clock market can be a battlefield with many casualties.